-12.2 In assembly we expect pupils to continue to follow the school behaviour policy.
+18.2 In assembly we expect pupils to continue to follow the school behaviour policy.
 We also expect pupils to sit legs crossed, lips closed and eyes to the front keeping hand and feet to themselves.

 Each class teacher needs to leave enough time to prepare children for assembly.
 They should walk with the children ensuring they are quiet.
 Take responsibility for the behaviour of their class during assembly - catching their eye and moving them near an adult if necessary.
 They should ensure children enter and exit in silence.
-All staff should act as positive role models and set a good example of appropriate assembly behaviour.
+All staff should act as positive role models and set a good example of appropriate assembly behaviour e.g not talking to other staff in assembly.